tejas-2232/StartUP_Star/README.md

 #  ___StartUP-Star___ #
 ## Analysis of Funding data

 ### This repositry contains the jupyter notebook.
 It has analysis of INDIAN startup funding data.
-ANybody interesrted in learning the patterns in data can fork the repository.
+Feel free to fork the repository in case you are interesrted in learning the patterns in data.

 ### It's cool to see how economy of INDIA affected the funding for startups in every month

 ## Required Python Libraries